Visit Andalucia Logo

 Mentioning sherry, Jerez de la Frontera is renowned for its bodegas with famous names such as Domecq, Osborne and González Byass.
 The sherry families are a big part of the horse fair, each family having a casita and an elaborate carriage drawn by superbly coiffed horses, with all the members of the family dressed in traditional style.

-The Jerez Horse Fair is a unique event that celebrates the rich equestrian and cultural heritage of Andalusia.
+The Jerez Horse Fair is a unique event that celebrates the rich equestrian and cultural heritage of Andalucia.
 It is an excellent opportunity to experience the beauty and grace of Andalusian horses and to immerse oneself in the colourful traditions of this region of Spain.

 Whether you are a horse lover, a flamenco enthusiast, or simply someone who enjoys a good party, the Jerez Horse Fair is an event that should not be missed.
 Not surprisingly, the Feria del Caballo in Jerez de la Frontera draws crowds from all over Andalucia, Spain and Europe.